acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

-      --ignore-user-labels-and-annotations     Don't propagate user-defined labels and annotations to dependent objects --image string                           Override the default image used for the deployment --ingress-class-name string              The ingress class name to assign to all created ingress resources (default '') --internal-cluster-domain string         The Kubernetes internal cluster domain (default svc.cluster.local) --internal-registry-prefix string        The image prefix to use when pushing internal images (example ghcr.io/my-org/) --lets-encrypt string                    enabled|disabled|staging.
+      --ignore-user-labels-and-annotations     Don't propagate user-defined labels and annotations to dependent objects --image string                           Override the default image used for the deployment --ingress-class-name string              The ingress class name to assign to all created ingress resources (default '') --ingress-controller-namespace string    The namespace where the ingress controller runs - used to secure published HTTP ports with NetworkPolicies.
+      --internal-cluster-domain string         The Kubernetes internal cluster domain (default svc.cluster.local) --internal-registry-prefix string        The image prefix to use when pushing internal images (example ghcr.io/my-org/) --lets-encrypt string                    enabled|disabled|staging.
 If enabled, acorn generated endpoints will be secured using TLS certificate from Let's Encrypt.
 Staging uses Let's Encrypt's staging environment. (default disabled)
       --lets-encrypt-email string              Required if --lets-encrypt=enabled.
 The email address to use for Let's Encrypt registration(default '')
       --lets-encrypt-tos-agree                 Required if --lets-encrypt=enabled.
 If true, you agree to the Let's Encrypt terms of service (default false)
       --manage-volume-classes                  Manually manage volume classes rather than sync with storage classes, setting to 'true' will delete Acorn-created volume classes
+      --network-policies                       Create Kubernetes NetworkPolicies which block cross-project network traffic (default true)
   -o, --output string                          Output manifests instead of applying them (json, yaml)
       --pod-security-enforce-profile string    The name of the PodSecurity profile to set (default baseline) --propagate-project-annotation strings   The list of keys of annotations to propagate from acorn project to app namespaces